Homemade Magnolia Bakery Banana Pudding

 You can assemble this Nilla Wafer banana pudding in a large serving dish or multiple smaller dishes.
 Either way, the end result is impressive!

-If you make my Copycat Magnolia Bakery Banana Pudding, please let me know by leaving a review below!
+If you make this Copycat Magnolia Bakery Banana Pudding, please let us know by leaving a review below!

 For additional easy dessert recipes, check out the following: